javierjah/diskdoc/README.md

 diskdoc is built around one principle: **you decide**.
 Nothing gets deleted without your explicit confirmation.
 Specifically:

-- **Interactive mode requires explicit selection.**.
-You manually pick what to delete with the spacebar, then confirm with Enter.
+- **Interactive mode requires explicit selection.** You manually pick what to delete with the spacebar, then confirm with Enter.
 - **`--auto` only touches SAFE items.** It will never auto-delete REBUILD, PERSONAL, or UNTOUCHABLE items, regardless of how you invoke it.
 - **PERSONAL items are never auto-deleted.** Mail, Messages, browser history, iCloud cache — these only show up in `--report` for awareness.
 Cleaning them requires manual interactive selection.
 - **UNTOUCHABLE items have no delete code path at all.** dyld cache, sleepimage, ML Assets, Simulator Volumes, /var/folders, Rosetta — diskdoc detects and shows them, but no command in the codebase can remove them.
 They're protected by SIP at the OS level too — even `sudo rm -rf` fails.